 Coming back to the hospital

-About six weeks after the stents have been removed, your baby will need to have a check up.
+About six weeks after the stents have been removed, the baby will need to have a check up.
 This is usually done under a general anaesthetic, so that the surgeon can check easily whether the nasal passages are still wide enough for your baby to breathe easily and effectively.
 Very occasionally, the surgeon may need to re-insert the stents if the passages have narrowed.

 What is the outlook for babies born with choanal atresia?